lfit/itpol/protecting-code-integrity.md

 specialized hardware (we'll discuss this further) does not handle larger keys, but also for pragmatic reasons.
-If we ever find ourselves in a world where 2048-bit RSA keys are not considered good enough, it will be because of fundamental problems with the RSA protocol and longer 4096-bit keys will not make much difference.
+If we ever find ourselves in a world where 2048-bit RSA keys are not considered good enough, it will be because of fundamental breakthroughs in computing or mathematics and therefore longer 4096-bit keys will not make much difference.

 #### Create the subkeys